 The following funding bodies will be participating in the 1:1 session.
 There are no restrictions on the number of funders that delegates can book appointments for.

 - Heritage Lottery Fund

 W1.
 Digitisation for digital scholarship: shaping requirements for a more strategic and coordinated approach to digitisation

-This hands-on workshop will be an opportunity for participants to provide input into the strategic direction of Jisc’s work to support institutions with a more coordinated approach to digitisation in its broader sense, from planning to resourcing, partnership working, ensuring discovery and take up, demonstrating impact, and issues surrounding the purchasing of collections from commercial publishers.
+This hands-on workshop will be an opportunity for participants to provide input into the strategic direction of Jisc’s work to support institutions with a more coordinated approach to digitisation in its broader sense.

 W2.
 Digital scholarship and the modern research library

 Siobhán Convery, Assistant Director, Collections Strategy, University of Glasgow

 Anna Grigson, Head of Content and Discovery, LSE

 Lorna Hughes, Professor of Digital Humanities, University of Glasgow

 This workshop will bring together practitioners and leaders to explore different perspectives on navigating the digital shift.
 The workshop will be presented and facilitated jointly by members of RLUK networks (relating to Digital Scholarship, Collections Strategy, Special Collections, and Leadership at Associate Director and Director level).
 We can all see the potential of linking our collections and the expertise of staff within libraries, with new digital technologies and the emerging research interests and teaching methods which they can enable.
 Through thought –provoking questions and discussions we will seek to offer ideas that bring together expertise and leadership to help realise this potential.